dimitar-4/ms2-memory-game/README.md

 ### UX Testing

  By opening Car Brans Memory Game a simple easy to read entering or home page is displayed.
- The text is easy to read with good contrast to the backgraund.
+ The text is easy to read with good contrast to the background.

  Home page content: